 GeneCards Summary for TCF4 Gene

 TCF4 (Transcription Factor 4) is a Protein Coding gene.
 Diseases associated with TCF4 include Pitt-Hopkins Syndrome and Corneal Dystrophy, Fuchs Endothelial, 3.
-Among its related pathways are ERK Signaling and Development of pulmonary dendritic cells and macrophage subsets.
+Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and Neural Crest Differentiation.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is TCF12.

 UniProtKB/Swiss-Prot Summary for TCF4 Gene